MonoGame/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

     var inputState = game..Services.GetService<IInputState>();
 ```

-Which gives you the instance of the `InputState` class that was initialized when the game started.
-When we only have one service it might not make much sense, however, if you have several services registered for Leaderboards, networking and input, then a single reference to Game gives you access to all services on demand.
+This gives you the instance of the `InputState` class that was initialized when the game started.
+When we only have one service it might not make much sense, however, if you have several services registered for Leaderboards, networking, and input, then a single reference to Game gives you access to all services on demand.

 ## That's a Wrap!

-After the (now) traditional rebuild and play session, you can now enjoy the introductory splash screen, a challenging game of retrieve the fuel cells, and (hopefully) a congratulatory winning screen.
+After the (now) traditional rebuild and play session, you can now enjoy the introductory splash screen, a challenging game of retrieving the fuel cells, and (hopefully) a congratulatory winning screen with some kicking music and audio effects.

 At this point, the FuelCell game is complete.
 Even though you wrote a large amount of code, the possibilities for expansion are endless.
 For example:

-- Multiplayer - invite a competitor and whomever collects the most fuel cells wins!
+- Multiplayer - invite a competitor and whoever collects the most fuel cells wins!
 - Powerups - Add another object, or two, that gives the player a boost of speed for 5 seconds or a "ghost" ability that ignores those pesky barriers!
 - Advanced lighting and effects - improve the default lighting with a glow effect or motion blur.

-If you need more ideas for expanding FuelCell or want to interact with a like-minded community of fellow game developers, check out XNA Creators Club Online Web site.
+If you need more ideas for expanding FuelCell or want to interact with a like-minded community of fellow game developers, check out the [MonoGame Framework](https://monogame.net) site.
 It is an excellent community-driven site that has active forums and helpful people who are designing new and exciting games.

 Good luck in your game development future and, above all, have fun!